SimhadriVenkat1999/Design_of_16x8_Asynchronous_FIFO/README.md

 # Design_of_16x8_Asynchronous_FIFO
 This repository explains the Design of 16x8 Asynchronous FIFO
-# Design of Dual Clock Asynchronous FIFO
+# Design of 16x8 Asynchronous FIFO
 This project shows the design of Synchronous FIFO and Asynchronous FIFO
 ![afifo-internals](https://github.com/Manikanta-IITB/Design_of_Synchronous_and_Asynchronous_FIFO/assets/138108630/83ba328d-fe6c-44f4-aaab-9af542738b18)
 ## Asynchronous FIFO